rifaterdemsahin/real-time-skills-obs/README.md

-# 🎙️ Real-Time Translate OBS README
+# 🎙️ Real-Time Skills OBS README

 ## 🚀 Objective
 **Express Yourself in a Teams Meeting**
-Enable yourself to communicate effectively in Teams meetings by overlaying English text to express what you can write but may have trouble speaking.
+Enable yourself to communicate effectively in Teams meetings by overlaying skills in text to express what you can write and need the speed to display fast.

 ## 🎯 Key Results
 1. 📝 **Text Overlay**: Use English text to convey your thoughts when speaking is difficult.